 Nevertheless, fewer tourists don’t necessarily mean that the beach isn’t busy in months like July, August, and September.

-Public buses to all the Beaches (mentioned above)
+Public buses to all the Beaches mentioned above

 Buses nº 1, 39, 91, 33 can drop you right by any of the beaches.
 Depending on your starting point, the trip can cost up to €4.

-Check the timetables on the ‘guaguas’ Global website.
+Check the timetables on the ‘guaguas’ website.

 What to eat

-Meanwhile, here are our recommendations:
+Meanwhile, here are some of our recommendations:

 • Papas arrugadas con mojo